-This extraordinary gemstone appears green or red dependent on the light that it is observed under – a colour change effect also known as the ‘alexandrite effect’.
-The rarity of this material and its chameleon-like qualities makes alexandrite one of the world’s most desirable gemstones.
+Alexandrite is an extraordinary gemstone that appears green or red dependent on the light it is observed under.
+This colour change effect is sometimes referred to as the ‘alexandrite effect’.
+The rarity of this material and its chameleon-like qualities make alexandrite one of the world’s most desirable gemstones.

-In 1834, alexandrite was first discovered alongside beryls within the prestigious emerald mines in the Russian Ural Mountains.
-It is part of the chrysoberyl family, which is separate to the beryls, being a beryllium aluminium oxide as opposed to a silicate.
-Chrysoberyls have good durability and a hardness of 8.5 making them perfect for use in jewellery… that is, if you can find one.
+Alexandrite was discovered in 1834 alongside beryls within the prestigious emerald mines of the Russian Ural Mountains.
+It is part of the chrysoberyl family, which is separate to beryls, being a beryllium aluminium oxide as opposed to a silicate.
+Chrysoberyls have good durability and a hardness of 8.5 on the Mohs scale, making them perfect for use in jewellery.
+This all depends, however, on whether you can find an alexandrite to begin with!

-Alexandrite is so rare that it has never truly been the main aim of commercial mining but instead a ‘by product’ as the likelihood of uncovering one is very slim.
+Alexandrite is so rare that it has never truly been the main aim of commercial mining.
+Instead, it is a happy ‘by-product’ as the likelihood of uncovering it in any significant quantity is very, very slim.
 In Russia, just one crystal of alexandrite was found for every hundred-or-so emeralds.

-Rough specimens over 5 ct in weight are also a scarcity and most alexandrites found on the market are under 1 ct.
-Prices for fine specimens above 1 ct will rival or surpass fine quality rubies, emeralds and diamonds making them the one of the most expensive and rare gemstones in the world.
+Clarity is poor in the majority of alexandrites – they are commonly riddled with fractures and appear translucent to opaque.
+Such specimens have little value and are often unusable as gems in jewellery.
+Rough specimens over five carats in weight are also scarce and most alexandrites found on the market are under one carat.
+Prices for fine specimens above a single carat will rival or surpass fine quality rubies, emeralds and even diamonds, making them one of the most expensive and rare gemstones in the world.

 The most important factor for alexandrite is the quality of its colour change.
-The most prized colour change is a strong raspberry red in incandescent light and a bright green in daylight - however such a perfect specimen is not known to exist.
+The most prized colour change is a strong raspberry red in incandescent light and a bright green in daylight - however an absolutely perfect specimen is not known to exist!

 The colour change effect is due to alexandrite transmitting green and red light equally.
-Incandescent and daylight light sources are richer in different wavelengths (red or blue/green respectively) and this has a direct effect on what colour the gemstone appears to the human eye.
+Incandescent and daylight light sources are richer in different wavelengths (red or blue and green respectively) and this has a direct effect on what colour the gemstone appears to the human eye.

 Alexandrites are also noted for their strong pleochroism.
 This is an independent optical effect from colour change, in which the gem will appear different colours from different directions.
 In alexandrite the pleochroic colours are green, orange and purple-red.